 If your pet is anxious when it visits the veterinarian, his or her blood sugar will naturally rise, and the elevation may be as high as the sugar levels in a diabetic pet.
 To prevent this stress-related elevation of blood sugar, find a veterinarian and a clinic that calms your pet.
 Or, use a veterinarian who makes house calls.
 Remember that one or two blood tests showing elevated blood sugar doesn't prove that your pet has diabetes.
 Blood sugar levels must be consistently elevated, or your pet must have urine tests showing ketones to prove they have diabetes.

 There are two ways urine tests indicate diabetes: sugar in the urine or ketones in the urine.
 Sugar gets into the urine if your pet's blood carries so much sugar that it exceeds the kidneys' ability to hold onto sugar.
 This is called exceeding the renal glucose threshold.
-A urine dip stick can identify how much sugar is in the urine, which suggestsa-"without the pain of drawing blooda-"how much sugar is in the blood.
+A urine dip stick can identify how much sugar is in the urine, without the pain of drawing blood.
 A urine dip stick can also identify infections in the urine, which are more likely to occur in diabetic pets because bacteria flourish in a high-sugar environment.

 The second urinary indication of diabetes is finding ketones.
 Ketones are formed when your pet is using (metabolizing) proteins and fats for energy because no sugar is entering the cells.
 Ketones are a serious indication that your pet has Diabetes and needs insulin.